Picking a domain name is crucial for anyone who is creating a new website.

 Domain names are a shortcut to memorizing complicated IP addresses.
 Without a domain name, you would have to enter a full IP address into the web browser’s address bar.
 Instead of type in ‘rovity.io’, you would have to use a string of numbers like 18.104.22.168.

 Owning names that are easy to remember would surely help potential visitors find your website faster through a search engine like Google Search.

 Most of the time, you can’t just type IP Address into your browser and expect the browser to send you to the website either.
 Because in most cases, especially in a shared environment, the IP Address only points to the server where the website is stored.

 Suppose you wish to access the website using the IP Address.
 In that case, there needs to be a specific server configuration in place as well.
 For many people using the internet, this is difficult and time-consuming.

 Here, domain names act as the middleman and make this process simple.

 Internet Corporation for Assigned Names and Numbers (ICANN) manages Domain names.

 ICANN designates what domain names and domain name extensions are available to use.
-ICANN also maintains a huge database of every location that domain names points.
+ICANN also maintains a massive database of every location that domain names point to.

 Overall, the DNS makes a more useful and user-friendly web.